-In case the TA authorizes any other individuals to be present in the DCS such as an IF representative, they should inform the SCP in advance of the mission, should be free of any conflict of interest and should be there to assist with the sample collection session following the instructions of the SCP.
+In case the TA authorizes any other individuals to be present in the DCS such as an IF representative, they should inform the SCP in advance of the mission.
+Other permitted individuals should be free of any conflict of interest and should be there to assist with the sample collection session following the instructions of the SCP.
 The duration and the name of such individuals in the DCS should be recorded by the SCP.

 The TA/SCA must also establish criteria regarding what items may be prohibited within the DCS.
-For example, the provision of alcohol or its consumption is not permitted within the DCS (see ISTI 7.3.4), the use of telephones (by all, including SCP) should be discretionary and video calls or recordings should be prohibited.
+For example, the provision of alcohol or its consumption is not permitted within the DCS (see ISTI 7.3.4), nor should the athlete consume alcohol prior to providing a sample (more guidance is provided in the DCO Manual, Section 4.4), the use of telephones (by all, including SCP) should be discretionary and video calls or recordings should be prohibited.